vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 20 / The Temple of Man. ḍaleśvarasvāmin 395

 In my view this interpretation is untenable, because it would break up the sentence constructioṇIn line 6 the Sanskrit syntax requires that we do not read a pause after ◦devakulasya, since this is the adject of upanibandhah. kāritah. in line 9.
 If we would take this sign as a dan. ḍa in line 11, it would separate the subject from the predicate: . . . ◦upakaran. āni ... dattāni (l.
 12).
 For these reasons I follow the suggestion first made by Banerji to the effect that, ‘The sign at the end of this line has been added in order to fill up the vacant space.’
 18 Similar scroll-work is, for instance, found at the end of line 3 (after the dou ble dan. ḍa that concludes v.
-4) of the so-called ‘Jaunpur Stone Inscription of ¯Iśānavarman’.
+4) of the so-called ‘Jaunpur Stone Inscription of Īśānavarman’.
 19 In line 16 of our inscription the double scroll sign is used to fill up the line and, concomitantly, to mark a new paragraph, uktam. ca, so that the concluding, exhortative verse could begin on a new line.

 My edition is presented in two ways: first, a literal transliteration of what is readable; second, an edited version with conjectural emendations and stan dardized orthography.
 My study is based on the estampage supplied by Sten Konow and published by Banerji in Epigraphia Indica IX (Plate 82).